 Madeleine Ruggi (b.1991) is an artist working in London, UK.
-Ruggi’s artistic practise seeks to grasp her own body’s position among infrastructures of trade and processing that are often concealed to consumers of the global West.
-She uses conversations, site visits, radio communications, field recordings, found and gifted objects as well as steel, collage and print to ask how she can responsibly engage with the world in which she lives, understanding how decisions in her immediate setting may impact the world at large.
+Ruggi’s work seeks to grasp her own position among vast infrastructures of trade that sprawl across the globe yet remain largely unseen by consumers.
+She uses conversations, site visits, radio communications, field recordings, and found materials along with steel, collage and print to ask how she can responsibly engage with the world, understanding how decisions in her immediate setting may impact systems at large.

 Madeleine has a BA from Central Saint Martins, London and an MFA from Piet Zwart Institute, Rotterdam.
-Her work has been presented at Tate Modern, London; Camden Arts Centre, London; Kunstinstituut Melly, Rotterdam; Whitstable Biennale, Whitstable; European Cultural Centre, Venice; Guest Projects, London and Bussey Building, London, amongst others.
+Her work has been presented at Tate Modern, London; Camden Arts Centre, London; Kunstinstituut Melly, Rotterdam; Whitstable Biennale, Whitstable; European Cultural Centre, Venice; Guest Projects, London amongst others.
+She has been awarded the Gilbert Bayes Award from the Royal Society of Sculptors and has received grants from Amsterdams Fonds voor de Kunst and The Eaton Fund.
+Residencies Madeleine has participated in include Camden Arts Centre, London; Scottish Sculpture Workshop, Lumsden; and POP Adriatico, Trieste.
+Her work has been featured in publications such as Frieze, Metropolis M, POP Adriatico and The Guardian.

 Instagram